 Everyone working for KIMS Hospital must comply with the Common Law Duty of Confidence.
 Information you provide to the hospital in confidence will only be used for the purposes explained to you and to which you consented, unless there are other circumstances covered by the law.

-The hospital holds information about you in accordance with the Data Protection Act 1998.
+The hospital holds information about you in accordance with the requirements Data Protection Act 2018 and the General Data Protection Regulation 2018.

 - review the care we provide to ensure it is of the highest standard and quality, e.g. through audit or service improvement